Iridium: Complexes

 Iridium in its complexes is always low-spin.
 Ir(III) and Ir(IV) generally form octahedral complexes.
 Polyhydride complexes are known for the +5 and +3 oxidation states.
 One example is IrH5(P^{i}Pr3)2 (^{i}Pr = isopropyl).
-The ternary hydride Mg_{6}Ir_{2}H_{11} is believed to contain both the IrH_{5}^{4−} and the 18-electron IrH_{4}^{5−} anion.
+The ternary hydride Mg6Ir2H11 is believed to contain both the IrH_{5}(4-) and the 18-electron IrH_{4}(5-) anion.

 Iridium also forms oxyanions with oxidation states +4 and +5.
-K_{2}IrO_{3} and KIrO_{3} can be prepared from the reaction of potassium oxide or potassium superoxide with iridium at high temperatures.
+K2IrO3 and KIrO3 can be prepared from the reaction of potassium oxide or potassium superoxide with iridium at high temperatures.
 Such solids are not soluble in conventional solvents.

 Just like many elements, iridium forms important chloride complexes.
-Hexachloroiridic (IV) acid, H_{2}IrCl_{6}, and its ammonium salt are common iridium compounds from both industrial and preparative perspectives.
+Hexachloroiridic (IV) acid, H2IrCl6, and its ammonium salt are common iridium compounds from both industrial and preparative perspectives.
 They are intermediates in the purification of iridium and used as precursors for most other iridium compounds, as well as in the preparation of anode coatings.
-The IrCl_{6}^{2−} ion has an intense dark brown color, and can be readily reduced to the lighter-colored IrCl_{6}^{3−} and vice versa.
-Iridium trichloride, IrCl_{3}, which can be obtained in anhydrous form from direct oxidation of iridium powder by chlorine at 650 °C, or in hydrated form by dissolving Ir_{2}O_{3} in hydrochloric acid, is often used as a starting material for the synthesis of other Ir(III) compounds.
+The IrCl_{6}(2-) ion has an intense dark brown color, and can be readily reduced to the lighter-colored IrCl_{6}(3-) and vice versa.
+Iridium trichloride, IrCl3, which can be obtained in anhydrous form from direct oxidation of iridium powder by chlorine at 650 °C, or in hydrated form by dissolving Ir2O3 in hydrochloric acid, is often used as a starting material for the synthesis of other Ir(III) compounds.
 Another compound used as a starting material is potassium hexachloroiridate(III), K3IrCl6.

 Organoiridium chemistry

 Cyclooctadiene iridium chloride dimer is a common complex of Ir(I).

 Organoiridium compounds contain iridium–carbon bonds.
-Early studies identified the very stable tetrairidium dodecacarbonyl, Ir_{4}(CO)_{12}.
+Early studies identified the very stable tetrairidium dodecacarbonyl, Ir4(CO)12.
 In this compound, each of the iridium atoms is bonded to the other three, forming a tetrahedral cluster.
-The discovery of Vaska's complex (IrCl(CO)[P(C_{6}H_{5})_{3}]_{2}) opened the door for oxidative addition reactions, a process fundamental to useful reactions.
+The discovery of Vaska's complex (IrCl(CO)[P(C6H5)3]2) opened the door for oxidative addition reactions, a process fundamental to useful reactions.
 For example, Crabtree's catalyst, a homogeneous catalyst for hydrogenation reactions.